bioatmosphere/figure-animation/README.md

 # figure-animation

-**A repo. for making animations of figures in scientific publications.**
+**This will be a repo. for making animations of figures created for scientific publications, which will be used in presentations and teachings that faciliate communicating scientific results with audience.**